John-Akins/event-ingestion-service/DEVELOPMENT.md

 7.  **Send Request**: Click the `Send` button to make the request.

 For a detailed description of the API, including all endpoints, request bodies, and response schemas, please refer to the `openapi.yml` file.

+## Code Style and Linting

+This project uses the [Google Java Style Guide](https://google.github.io/styleguide/javaguide.html).
+To ensure consistency, we use Checkstyle for automated linting, which displays style violations directly in your IDE.
+Once configured, Checkstyle runs automatically during development, highlighting issues in the editor for immediate correction.

+### Setting up in your Editor

+Here are the instructions for setting up linting in popular editors.

+#### IntelliJ IDEA

+1.  **Install Plugins:** Go to `File -> Settings -> Plugins`.
+Search for and install "Checkstyle-IDEA" and "google-java-format" (by Google) from the Marketplace.

+2.  **Configure Code Style (Formatting):** After installing google-java-format plugin, restart IDEA.
+The plugin will automatically handle formatting to Google Java Style.

+3.  **Configure Checkstyle:**
+    *   Go to `File -> Settings -> Tools -> Checkstyle`.
+    *   In the "Configuration File" panel, click the `+` icon to add a new configuration.
+    *   Set the "Description" to "Google Java Style".
+    *   Click "Next" and "Finish".

+4.  **Activate Profile:** Make sure the "Google Java Style" profile is checked in the list of configuration files.

+5.  **View Errors:** You can now run Checkstyle by opening the "Checkstyle" tool window (`View -> Tool Windows -> Checkstyle`) and running a scan.
+Errors will also be highlighted in the editor.

+#### Visual Studio Code

+1.  **Install Extension:** Install the [Checkstyle for Java](https://marketplace.visualstudio.com/items?itemName=shengchen.vscode-checkstyle) extension from the Visual Studio Marketplace.

+2.  **Configure Checkstyle:** Open your VS Code settings (`settings.json`).
+You can do this by pressing `Ctrl+Shift+P` (or `Cmd+Shift+P` on Mac) and typing "Open User Settings (JSON)".
+Add the following configuration:

+    ```json
+    "java.checkstyle.configuration": "google_checks.xml",
+    "java.checkstyle.version": "10.12.0" // Use a recent version of Checkstyle
+    ```
+    *Note: You may need to adjust the Checkstyle version.
+The extension will prompt you if a different version is needed.*

+3.  **Configure Code Formatting:** To enable automatic code formatting to Google Java Style, add the following to your VS Code settings (`settings.json`):

+    ```json
+    "java.format.settings.url": "https://raw.githubusercontent.com/google/styleguide/gh-pages/intellij-java-google-style.xml",
+    "java.format.settings.profile": "GoogleStyle"
+    ```

+4.  **Enable Checkstyle and Formatting:** After configuring, you might need to reload VS Code.
+Checkstyle will now run automatically on your Java files, and formatting will be applied when you save files or format on demand.